-Pittsburgh, Pennsylvania: 5,000 Religious Relics at St. Anthony's ChapelThe second largest collection of relics in the world after the Vatican.
-ALL the big saint names are here.
+Pittsburgh, Pennsylvania: 5,000 Relics of St. Anthony's ChapelThe largest public collection of Catholic relics in the world, in a chapel built specifically for their display.
 Museum and gift shop across the street.
+Photography prohibited.

 - RA Rates:

-Visitor Tips and News About 5,000 Religious Relics at St. Anthony's Chapel
+Visitor Tips and News About 5,000 Relics of St. Anthony's Chapel

 I'm not a religious person, but this left me in awe.
 Even from a strictly historical point of view, this collection is staggering; the reliquaries themselves will leave art aficionados panting, and the relics themselves (bones, skulls, pieces of the True Cross, to name a few) could potentially choke a person up.
 Again, I'm not religious, but there were times during the tour where tears stung my eyes.